-- · What specific activities will you carry out? - Who will plan, implement, and manage your project? - What is your project's maturity level (i.e. exploratory, piloting, scaling, or mainstreaming) - When and in what sequence will your activities occur? - · What are the risks to the project? - · What resources will you need? - How will you track your progress? - · How will you share your project's results?
+- What specific activities will you carry out?

+- What is your project's maturity level?

+- What are the risks to the project and are they accounted for in the work plan?

+- Who will plan, implement, and manage your project?

+- · In what sequence will your activities occur?

+- · What are the risks to the project?

+- · What resources will you need?

+- How will you track your progress?

+- How will you share your project's results?